vascocajada/vue_product_page/README.md

 git clone https://github.com/vascocajada/vue_product_page.git
 ```

-And import the bundle code into the html page where you want to display the product list.
+Import the bundle code into the html page where you want to display the product list.

 Then create an element with the id **article-list-vue** — that is where your vue application will be injected.

-You should also create a script tag on your html page with the id "config".
+You should also create a script tag on your html page with the id **config**.
 This script should only contain a JSON structure where you pass a few config parameters to your vue application.

 ```html
 <script id="config" type="application/json">